BRiDGEIris/genomicAPI/README.md

 Acknowledgements
 ================

-These apps have been developed within the BridgeIris project funded by Innoviris (http://www.innoviris.be).
+These apps/APIs have been developed within the BridgeIris project funded by Innoviris (http://www.innoviris.be).